F30/Cadote/README.md

   * "enclave.lds" is a linker script as recommended by Intel.

 ### Evaluation
-The code and tools used to perform performance evaluation for the thesis are provided on the "eval" branch of this repository.
+Everything related to the performance evaluation from the thesis is provided on the "eval" branch of this repository.
+That includes the code and tools as well as the raw results.

 Setup
 -----